 Just as NordVPN, this is one of our top choices.
 It has an amazing fleet of worldwide servers, of which a solid 7 in the UK.
 ExpressVPN is also a good choice for anybody who, other than using the iPlayer, needs a fast connection from a variety of locations.

 We rated CyberGhost fairly poorly on our overall list of the best VPNs on the market.
 So you might be asking why it’s now third best for BBC iPlayer.
-Simply put, it’s one of the best VPN’s for streaming: fast, reliable and easy to use.
+Simply put, it’s quite a solid VPN for streaming: fast, reliable, and easy to use.

 CyberGhost has a staggering 665 servers in the UK.
 Our overall low score comes from CyberGhost’s practices, which put privacy at the bottom.
 But if you need a VPN just to stream TV shows and movies, and online privacy is less of a concern for you, this is an excellent and fast choice.

 What was once called iPlayer Radio has been recently renovated into what is now known as iPlayer Sounds.
-The iPlayer Radio was the place for podcasts, music, sports commentaries and news.
-But it was very much a passive experience, since there was no personalization whatsoever.
+IPlayer Radio was the place for podcasts, music, sports commentaries, and news.
+But it was very much a passive experience since there was no personalization whatsoever.
 You could choose your favorite podcasts and programs to listen to, but that was about it.
 According to BBC, “In 2018, the BBC announced that it will be replacing BBC iPlayer Radio with a new audio product called BBC Sounds to introduce a more personalized listening experience.
-Combining radio, podcasts and music, BBC Sounds brings together all of the 80,000 hours of audio content we have available across the BBC to people who might be less familiar with it”.
+Combining radio, podcasts, and music, BBC Sounds brings together all of the 80,000 hours of the audio content we have available across the BBC to people who might be less familiar with it”.

 A BBC spokesperson said: “We’re changing the way we can all consume radio – with a new audio service BBC Sounds to replace iPlayer Radio – to give you easier access to the great British content we make”.
 A part from upgrading the look and functionality of the site and the apps, many more features were added on the BBC Sounds.
 For example, with the new app you have a personalized area for saved and subscribed programs called “My Sounds”.
 Also, playback of live and on-demand audio is much easier to find.